kms-kalyan/professional-doppelganger/README.md

 # LLM Akka Cluster

-A distributed Akka Cluster application that integrates with HuggingFace's free Inference API to process user queries through a web interface.
+A distributed Akka Cluster application that integrates with OpenAI API to process user queries through a web interface.

 ## Features